pinterest/ktlint/documentation/release-latest/docs/rules/standard.md

 ### Context receiver wrapping

-Wraps the context receiver list to a separate line regardless of maximum line length.
+Wraps the context receiver list of a function to a separate line regardless of maximum line length.
 If the maximum line length is configured and is exceeded, wrap the context receivers and if needed its projection types to separate lines.

 === "[:material-heart:](#) Ktlint"